foxty/side-cache/README.md

 # cacheable
 A simple cache wrapper for functions.
-Just 1 line of code to cache any function result.
+Only need 1 line of code to cache the function result.

 **Highglights**
-- Wrapper for function (support sync/async)
+- Simple wrapper for function (support async)
 - Cache TTL
 - Cache signature validation
 - Less pollution in your code
-- Support Array/Set/Map
+- Support Array/Set/Map in returned type
-- Support LocalStorage or Memory as cache store.
+- Support LocalStorage or Memory as cache store

 ## Install
 ```bash
 npm i side-cache
 ```

 ## Usage